HydroReaper666/RCM-Loader/README.md

 **Can RCM Loader launch Linux?**

-Yes, starting from 2.0 update RCM Loader can launch Lakka distribution.
+Yes, RCM Loader can launch Lakka the latest distribution.
 However it is now recommended to boot Lakka through the hekate payload instead.

 ## Credits
 * [fail0verflow](https://github.com/fail0verflow) for ShofEL2 exploit